bonohu/bonohu.github.io/content/misc/join-files-by-key.md

 Date: 2018-03-25 16:00
 Category: shell

-Join two files by key in the first column of files.
+Joining two files by key in the first column of files can be easily done by using UNIX command below.

 ```
 join -j 1 file1.txt file2.txt